minhtnphan/swift-learning-cs308/AboutSwift.md

 count(numbers: 1, 2, 3, 4, 51); //prints 5
 ```

-- A function can also return multiple values, or not.
+- A function can also return multiple values.
 If a function does not need to return any value, the part <code> -> returnType </code> will not be included in the function declaration.
 If a function needs to return multiple values, all return values should be put into a tuple:<br>

 ```swift
 func functionName(parameterName: datatype) -> (value1Name: returnType, value2Name: returnType) //return tuple containing all return values {